C4ptainCrunch/thesis/source/index.rst

-First, we subclass :code:`TreeGame` so in addition to holding the game state, each node also hold three counters needed for MCTS and its variants: the amount of simulations this node was used into and the amount of those simulations that resulted in a win for each player.
+First, we subclass :code:`TreeGame` so in addition to holding the game state, each node also hold three counters needed for MCTS and its variants: the number of simulations this node was used into and the amount of those simulations that resulted in a win for each player.